Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Introduction

 \section{Introduction}

 Let $f : \cx \rightarrow \real$ be an unknown function defined on a compact set $\cx \subset \real^d$.
 We are interested in solving the global maximization problem and obtaining the global maximizer

-For simplicity, we assume that $\bsx^*$ is unique, i.e. the function $f$ has a unique global maximizer.
-We further assume that the space $\cx$ is continuous.
+We assume that the space $\cx$ is continuous and that $\bsx^*$ is unique, i.e. the function $f$ has a unique global maximizer.

 Such optimization problems are common in scientific and engineering fields.
 Examples include learning continuous valuation models \citep{eric2008active}, automatic gait optimization for both quadrupedal and bipedal robots \citep{lizotte2007automatic}, choosing the optimal derivative of a molecule that best treats a disease \citep{negoescu2011knowledge}, tuning Hamiltonian based Monte Carlo Samplers \citep{wang2013adaptive}, etc. A good survey of the problem in practical machine learning applications is presented in \cite{snoek2012practical}.
-We were motivated to study this problem with the application of ranking multiple items on a webpage so as to optimize a diverse range of business metrics like user engagement and revenue from advertisements.
+Our motivation for studying this problem stems from an application of recommender systems, where the goal is to rank multiple types of items like articles, videos, ads and jobs on a webpage to optimize a diverse range of business metrics like user engagement, revenue from advertisements and job applications from job seekers.
 In our example, the function $f(\bsx)$ is a utility function composed of various business metrics and $\bsx$ are parameters or knobs that control the relative frequency of different types of items we show on the webpage.

-Throughout this paper, we assume that function evaluations are noisy.
-At every attempt, we choose $\bsx \in \cx$ and observe $y = f(\bsx) + \epsilon$, where $\epsilon$ are independent errors in each observation with $\epsilon \sim N(0, \sigma^2)$ and $\sigma^2$ is unknown (but fixed).
-In many applications, $y$ is the reward reaped with every attempt and the goal is to maximize reward over time.
-This naturally leads to \emph{explore-exploit} type of algorithms and regret analysis for such algorithms.
-In some applications, \emph{exploration} is expensive and it is desirable to completely move to the \emph{exploitation} stage after a while.
-With that motivation, we study the convergence of the explore-exploit algorithms.
+See \cite{oms2018} for more details.

 Global optimization of such functions is close to impossible without any further assumption on $f$.
-A common assumption is a Gaussian Process (GP) prior on the function $f$, which ensures a degree of smoothness of $f$.
-This assumption helps formulate algorithms such as GP-UCB and its variants for explore-exploit.
-Many such variants have been well studied \cite{auer2002finite, garivier2011kl, hernandez2014predictive, kaufmann2012bayesian, lai1985asymptotically, maillard2011finite}.
+It is common to assume a Gaussian Process (GP) prior on the function $f$.
+These assumptions help formulate algorithms such as GP-UCB and its variants for explore-exploit.
+Many such variants have been well studied \citep{auer2002finite, garivier2011kl, hernandez2014predictive, kaufmann2012bayesian, lai1985asymptotically, maillard2011finite}.
 Some theoretical properties are also known for such algorithms \citep{srinivas2009gaussian, srinivas2012information}.
-The main idea is to optimize an \emph{acquisition function} to find the next point where we evaluate the function.
-Most analysis of such algorithms give an upper bound to the average \emph{cumulative regret},